Darjeeling – The Timeless Hill Retreat

 • Tiger Hill – Sunrise Over Kanchenjunga

 Tiger Hill is the crown jewel of Darjeeling.
 The sunrise here paints Kanchenjunga in shades of gold and pink, creating a surreal morning experience.
-On clear days, you can even spot Mount Everest in the distance.

 • Darjeeling Himalayan Railway (Toy Train)